Updated: 10 hours ago

 A wide-angle lens.
 This will be essential for capturing pictures of those big landscapes and stunning natural features that know no borders.
 If you’re hoping to photograph the northern lights, you’ll need this type of lens to really get the best shot.

-Since viewing and capturing the northern lights are many people’s top priority when traveling around Iceland, let’s focus specifically on this photo opp a bit more.
+Since viewing and capturing the northern lights are many people’s top priorities when traveling around Iceland, let’s focus specifically on this photo opp a bit more.

 The Best Camera Gear to Capture the Northern Lights